DannyAndres/future-vue-components/README.md

 ```shell
 npm install --save future-vue-components
 ```
-_in case of error import css files from tailwind, try the complete route from where the @import is_ _(main.scss file) => /src/assets/scss/main.scss_
+_in case of error when you import css files from tailwind, try the complete route from where the @import is_ _(main.scss file) => /src/assets/scss/main.scss_
 ```scss
  @import "./../../../node_modules/tailwindcss/dist/base.css";